Accessing detailed Form Reports

 You can export the report as a .pdf by clicking the 'Export' button at the top-right of the page.

-Responses to quantitative questions such as multiple-choice, rating, ranking, and matrix questions are automatically aggregated and analysed, while responses to open-ended questions can be summarised with The HiVE's text-analysis tools (see below).
+Responses to quantitative questions such as multiple-choice, rating, ranking, and matrix questions are automatically aggregated and analysed, while responses to open-ended questions can be summarised with Social Pinpoint's text-analysis tools (see below).

 The way responses are analysed depends on the type of question asked in the form or survey.